CRC: Fully General Model of Confidential Remote Computing: Kernel and Hardware Assistance in Confidential Remote Computing

 \subsection{What benefits can Hardware-based Root of Trust offer?}

 Basing the root of trust in hardware may offer stronger security guarantees than software-based mechanisms for attestation (local or remote) during a computation.

 The core of security mechanisms in systems relies on components specified in the Root of Trust (RoT).
-Sub-definitions of RoT such as Root of Trust for Reporting, Root of Trust for Measurement or Root of Trust for Storage offer increased security with their independence and low size.
-Establishing trust in a system may require a piece of evidence(\eg~hash, checksum) representing the state of the memory.
+Sub-definitions of RoT such as \acrlong{rtr}, \acrlong{rtm} or \acrlong{rts} offer increased security with their independence and low size.
+Establishing trust in a system may require a piece of evidence~(\eg~hash, checksum) representing the state of the memory.